 In the previous articles I found some similar things of Cthulhu and Tradigrades and another one to test his dimensionality.

-Many of know from the stories of our prophet that when the old ones intrude to our planet they are not shapping from clear matter but in some very strange matterial.Today we will analyse that.What is this matterial are the old ones where shaped when the came to earth.For this article I invoked the website Lovecraftian Science.Link for their website and for the article will be added at the end of this article.
+Many of know from the stories of our prophet that when the old ones intrude to our planet they are not shapping from clear matter but in some very strange matterial.Today we will analyse that.What is this matterial that the Old Ones were shaped when the came to earth.For this article I invoked the website Lovecraftian Science.Link for their website and for the article will be added at the end of this article.

 Cthulhu was presented as a conglomeration of an octopus, human, bat and dragon.
 More importantly, the description of the sailors’ experience in their encounter with Cthulhu is more telling than the sculpture, which is a feeble attempt to convey what the entity looks like.
 When the aperture to Cthulhu’s tomb is opened, Johansen states “that tenebrousness was indeed a positive quality.”
 There are three definitions for the word “tenebrous” and I believe all three apply to this situation.
 First, the word can mean to “shut off from the light.”
 Indeed, Johansen says that the inner walls of the tomb were in darkness and that when the thing emerged from the tomb it visibly darkened the sun.
 Second, the word can mean “hard to understand.”
 Obviously applicable to the situation.
 The size of Cthulhu, its shape and associated sounds and odors make it very difficult to understand.
 Additionally, as will be described later, Cthulhu does not even adhere to our known physical laws on Earth, which adds to the difficulty in understanding it.
 Third, the word can mean “causing gloom.”
 Again, this is very applicable to the sailors’ attitude and perception of Cthulhu, as documented by Johansen.